Cogmasters/concord/docs/COMMIT_GUIDLINES.md

 # Easy Commit

+If you have problems to submit clean pull requests without introducing merge commits, you can use this method, otherwise please use your git commands.

 This section explains how to submit changes and pull requests the easy and cleanest way without causing any merge conflicts.